WeblateOrg/weblate/docs/admin/admin.rst

    as its use is discouraged—most features can be managed directly in Weblate.

 The Django admin interface offer administration settings under the :file:`/admin/` URL.
-It is available for users logged in with admin privileges, accessable by using the wrench icon top right:
+It is available for users signed in with admin privileges, accessable by using the wrench icon top right:

 .. image:: /images/admin-wrench.png